vegaprotocol/specs/specs/0045-data-sourcing.md

 The Vega network runs on data.
 Market settlement, risk models, and other features require a supplied price (or other data), which must come from somewhere, often completely external to Vega.
 This necessitates the use of both internal and external data sources for a variety of purposes.

-b) The goals of Vega Protocol with regards to data sourcing are:
+a) The goals of Vega Protocol with regards to data sourcing are:

 1. To provide access to data internal to the Vega network in a standardised way, including data and triggers related to the "Vega Time" and market data (prices, etc.)
 1. To support a wide range of third party data sourcing solutions for external data rather than to implement a complete solution in-house.